REV. KRIS VON MALUSKI

 Father Kris’ compassion for others, positive attitude and vigor for his role at St. Mary’s has sparked new energy in the congregation that has spread into the wider community.
 Last year, he embraced the start-up of the Church-sponsored “Return to Camelot” – a multimedia presentation about the Sept.
 12, 1953 wedding of President John F. Kennedy and Jacqueline Bouvier at St. Mary’s Church.
 The program has earned St. Mary’s heightened attention from the public and brought thousands of local people and tourists from around the world to learn about America’s only Catholic President and the history and unique beauty of St. Mary’s Church.
 Presently, Father Kris is leading the St. Mary’s Souls in Harmony campaign to raise money for the refurbishment of the Church’s nearly 60-year-old pipe organ and the restoration of the choir loft.

-MARY O'NEILL, FINANCE DIRECTOR, ST. MARY’S AND ST. AUGUSTIN’S CHURCHES
+MARY O'NEILL, M.B.A., FINANCE DIRECTOR, ST. MARY’S AND ST. AUGUSTIN’S CHURCHES

 Mary is a life-long Middletown resident and has been a parishioner of St. Mary’s Church since childhood.
 For many years, Mary has been a member of the Church Music Ministry and is a Parish cantor, leading the congregation in song at Masses and other liturgical celebrations throughout the year.

 She is an accomplished financial manager with over 20 years of experience preparing organizational budgets, payrolls and annual reports.
 In her role as finance director for St. Mary’s and St. Augustin’s churches, Mary manages their day-to-day operations and is available to answer questions and solve problems for parishioners.
 She also supports community relations, works with vendors, prepares the Church Bulletin and works on special projects.
 Mary is also co-owner of D&D Fence Company and Rock Island LLC.
-She has a Bachelor of Science in Environmental Science and is an MBA candidate at the University of Phoenix.
+She has a M.B.A. and Bachelor of Science in Environmental Science from the University of Phoenix.

 LISA SULLIVAN, WEDDING COORDINATOR